Italy's MolMed close to announcing cancer drug results

 A positive Phase III outcome could result in a licensing deal that the company is likely to need to avoid a potential cash shortfall by the first half of 2015, the broker said.

-MolMed's pipeline also includes TK, a cell-based therapy aimed at improving the success rate of bone marrow transplants in patients with high-risk leukemia.
+MolMed's pipeline also includes TK, a cell-based therapy aimed at improving the success rate of bone marrow transplants in patients with high-risk leukaemia.

 On Wednesday the company said that the European Medicines Agency had approved the submission of its request for conditional approval of TK, effectively kicking off the approval process.